 Cabin John is a small, woodsy residential community in Bethesda, Maryland.
 It is home to about 2,300 people and many small businesses.
 Like many communities along the Potomac, Cabin John’s development and growth was shaped by the C&O Canal.
 The Canal, and later the Washington Aqueduct, brought settlers to the area.

 Throughout the years, the residents of Cabin John have maintained a very close sense of community.
 Cabin John residents, through its very active civic association, have been instrumental in preserving the small town feel of this Canal Town.
-Don’t miss the annual Crab Feast held the first Saturday after Labor Day at the Clara Barton Community Center is a gathering place for many and offers activities, a summer camp, exercise room and annual events.
+The local Clara Barton Community Center is a gathering place for many and offers activities, a summer camp, exercise room and annual events.
 The sense of fun and fellowship, as well as civic engagement enjoyed by the residents here, is evident in the many annual events and volunteer opportunities that the area is known for.